What racists and anti-racists have in common

 This is why DiAngelo is particularly uncharitable to those who claim ‘not to see race’.
 She cites the passage in Martin Luther King’s famous ‘I have a dream’ speech to the March on Washington, in which King argued that people should be ‘judged by the content of their character rather than the colour of their skin’.
 DiAngelo claims that white people ‘seized on’ this line of King’s speech in order to avoid having to think about race at all (when, in her view, we should be thinking about it all the time).
 This is why refusing to see race is apparently racist: it ignores the system of white supremacy that still delivers privilege to white people.
 Ignoring our inherent racism allows racism to be held in place.

 But to suggest that whites ‘seized on’ King’s sentiment to avoid talking about race underplays the significance of what King was arguing.
 DiAngelo acknowledges that it was American elites who ‘invented race’ in order to disrupt social solidarity among working-class blacks and whites.
 Today, many of the problems which feature at the centre of the Black Lives Matter movement are shared across the American working class.
 King’s point, which was echoed throughout his later life, was that class solidarity had the power to transcend racial difference.
 It is not ‘denying the reality’ of race to suggest that poor black people may have more in common with poor white people than they do with middle-class black people.
-By fixating on ‘whiteness’ as the route of all the problems facing black Americans, DiAngelo discounts the possibility that solidarity in the face of common problems can be more powerful than racial identity.
+By fixating on ‘whiteness’ as the root of all the problems facing black Americans, DiAngelo discounts the possibility that solidarity in the face of common problems can be more powerful than racial identity.

 This is why DiAngelo and Richard Spencer have something in common.
 Both share the view that white and black people struggle to transcend their narrow racial identity.
 Both believe that whites and blacks will struggle to find common ground because their experiences of the world are so fundamentally different.
 Both racists and anti-racists today doubt our capacity to leave racial identity behind.
 They want us in a never-ending, inward-looking cycle of self-abasement and victimhood.